GLOBAL MARKETS-Dollar, stocks rise as U.S. jobs data boosts taper talk

 Other data also was bullish for stocks.
 Consumer spending increased 0.3 percent in October, or one-tenth of a percentage point more than expected, after rising 0.2 percent in September.

-U.S. Treasury yields, a benchmark for borrowing costs around the world, briefly climbed above 2.9 percent, and later the 10-year note was trading flat in price to yield 2.8608 percent.
+U.S. Treasury yields, a benchmark for borrowing costs around the world, briefly climbed above 2.9 percent and later the 10-year note was up 3/32 in price to yield 2.8535 percent.

 MOSCOW, March 10 Kremlin spokesman Dmitry Peskov told reporters on Friday that President Vladimir Putin had met new Exxon Mobil chief executive officer Darren Woods on Thursday.